blouyakis/emt_basic/module_4_test.md

 ### Q62 🟢
 **Front**
-21-year-old male shot LUQ; vitals P 116, BP 100/72.
-Flat neck veins, clear lungs.
-Shock type?
+An unresponsive 21-year-old male was shot in the left upper abdominal quadrant.
+His skin is pale and diaphoretic.
+You auscultate clear lung sounds, and his neck veins are flat.
+His vital signs are P 116, R 20, BP 100/72, and SpO2 is 92% on room air.
+What type of shock should you suspect?
 · **Hemorrhagic** · Distributive · Intrinsic cardiogenic · Extrinsic cardiogenic

 **Back**